QUintessential Texas RoadTrip

 Recommended clothing: “casual” with athletic shoes .

-Sleep in and then take to the road for the second leg of your drive back to Austin…
+Sleep in and then take to the road for the second leg of your drive back toward Austin…

 STOP THREE: Late lunch picnic.

-STOP FIVE: Visit the small town where you guide lives and stroll around “The Most Beautiful Town Square in Texas”
+STOP FIVE: Visit the small town where your guide lives and stroll around “The Most Beautiful Town Square in Texas”.